Staff Fellows Program

 - The program curriculum will include:

-- Engaging discussions with representatives from senior leadership, as well as other experts on topics relevant to an expanded understanding of KU, leadership opportunities and skill development.
+- Engaging discussions university senior leadership, provide participants with an expanded understanding of KU, leadership opportunities and skill development.

 - Lessons on project management and methodologies to be applied to the program project and work environment.